dannycab/phy481msu_f2018/index.md

 -   Web page: [dannycab.github.io/phy481msu_f2018/](http://dannycab.github.io/phy481msu_f2018/)
 -   Class Meetings: MWF 12:40 PM - 1:30 PM (1415 BPS)
 -   Office hrs: Open door policy.
 I enjoy visiting and talking with you about physics.
 -   TA/Grader: TBD

+### Course communication

+We will be using [Slack](http://slack.com/) for course communication this semester.
+Slack is a combination bullentin board, instant messaging, and file sharing system.
+It works with your computer as an app or in browser, and on your mobile device.
+You should have all received invitations to join our class Slack team: [PHY 481 MSU F2018](http://phy481msuf2018.slack.com).
+I will post course notes, solutions, and other announcements through our Slack team, so you will want to join it.
+Also, please enjoy the [giphy](https://giphy.com/) integration.

 ### Overview